Being location independent is a way of working, a way of living and – more than anything – it’s a mindset, a way of being…

 Usually there’s a catalyst.
 Something that moves you from the status quo to something…different.
 The unknown is terrifying so it’s usually easier to stick with the known, even if it’s not quite what you want.

-The catalyst for us was Lea’s Mum dying from a cancer-related complication.
+The catalyst for us was my Mum dying from a cancer-related complication.
 We promptly arranged a 6-month leave of absence and had an epiphany while travelling around Australia & New Zealand.

-On Lea’s first day back in the office – totally NOT according to the very loose plan she had in her head – she quit her job.
-It’s still a company record.
+On my first day back in the office – totally NOT according to the very loose plan I had in my head – I quit my job.
+I think it’s still a company record.

-After 2 years of running her holistic health business, Jonathan was made redundant from his remote, corporate design job (for the 3rd time in 2 years).
+After 2 years of running my holistic health business, Jonathan was made redundant from his remote, corporate design job (for the 3rd time in 2 years).

 We decided we’d had enough of someone else controlling our income and our lives, and realised that it was time to decide what we really wanted to do with the rest of our lives – instead of following the conventional path that we’d found ourselves on.